AEADataEditor/aea-de-guidance/FAQ.md

 }
 </script>

+###  Should we keep the data and directory structure as we used it ourselves or should we set up the files in a way that would make replication as straightforward as possible?

+> ... the directory structure has gotten a little clunky over the years working on this project...

+The Data and Code Availability Policy   says:

+> "Files uploaded to the AEA Data and Code Repository should retain the file names as originally executed or used, their original file format, and their original "grouping" in terms of directories."

+You should feel free to reorganize, but you should ensure when we run the reorganized files, they produce the **same results that are reported in the paper**.
+Or put differently, the numbers in the paper should be produced by the reorganized files.
+We are not trying to reproduce your historical path to the paper, only the current state of the paper.

+Such restructuring may also be appropriate if you have a very sophisticated reproducible setup in your lab or group.
+A replicator does not need all sorts of fancy dynamics setup scripts that are very relevant in a lab, but unnecessarily complicate the process for a replicator.
+You should feel to simplify the final setup to make it easy for anybody to run this particular project, once.

 ### The paper uses confidential data, covering [geography] for period [2001-2015].
 The repository only contains code.
 Should the repository metadata be filled out for the data characteristics, even if the repository only has code?

 [Answer from ICPSR] I think it still makes sense to complete as much metadata as possible.
 There are syntax files specific to the data available through a restricted-use agreement.
 The metadata are for increasing findability of the data collection -- even if only the syntax are in the repository.
 It's useful to know the data analyzed with the syntax are about a specific geographic coverage  for a specific time period.